SetupGuardrail

 Select mode (default: observe)--mode observe|actionobserve logs; action enforces.

-Select hook fail mode (default: open)interactive-only hereChange later with defenseclaw guardrail fail-mode <open|closed>.
+Select hook fail mode (default: current config; closed on a fresh install)interactive-only hereChange later with defenseclaw guardrail fail-mode <open|closed>.
 Only asked on first setup or when --mode changes.

 Human approval for risky actions? (action mode only, default: current)--human-approval / --no-human-approvalSkipped entirely in observe mode.